🎉 83% of Our Clients Hit Their Q3 Goals - It All Starts With a Marketing Plan 🎉

 For example, Hims, the online prescription drug dealer (AKA telehealth company), doesn't feature a single compelling CTA on their homepage.
 That's because they offer dozens of prescriptions products and treatments, and the purpose of their homepage is to showcase them all.

-Last, since you'll use landing pages for paid campaigns most of the time, you’ll want to set them to “noindex,” which means search engines can’t crawl, index, or rank them in search results.
+Considering you'll primarily use landing pages for paid campaigns, you'll want to set them to “noindex,” which means search engines can't crawl, index, or rank them in search results.

 For example, when we inspect the code of this Pipe landing page, we can see they set the robots txt to “noindex”: